 David had broken the law of God, if not the law of culture.

 v.
-13: No excuse follows, as with Saul.
+13: No excuse followed, as with Saul.

 “Then David said to Nathan, 'I have sinned against the Lord.'” (v.
 13)

-Psalm 51 shows David's true repentance.
-51:4: A sin against God, but not against the others in their culture.
+Psalm 51 proves David's true repentance.
+51:4: A sin against God, but not against the others and their culture.

 "Against you, you only, have I sinned and done what is evil in your sight; so you are right in your verdict and justified when you judge."
 Psalm 51:4

 v.
-25: God "sends" one last time: “because the Lord loved him, he sent word through Nathan the prophet to name him Jedidiah [Jedidiah means loved by the Lord.].”
+25: God "sent" one last time: “because the Lord loved him, he sent word through Nathan the prophet to name him Jedidiah [Jedidiah means loved by the Lord.].”

 Ch.
-11-12: David's sin
+11-12: David's sin.

-He has gone from being a good shepherd who was willing to risk his life for the sheep, to becoming a "predator" who takes the sheep from his neighbor.
+He had gone from being a good shepherd who was willing to risk his life for the sheep, to becoming a "predator" who took the sheep from his neighbor.

-What has happened, and how did it happen?
+What happened, and how did it happen?

-1. Does he ignore the Law (Deuteronomy 17:14-17)?
+1. Did he ignore the Law (Deuteronomy 17:14-17)?

 "When you enter the land the Lord your God is giving you and have taken possession of it and settled in it, and you say, “Let us set a king over us like all the nations around us,” be sure to appoint over you a king the Lord your God chooses.
 He must be from among your fellow Israelites.
 Do not place a foreigner over you, one who is not an Israelite.
 16 The king, moreover, must not acquire great numbers of horses for himself or make the people return to Egypt to get more of them, for the Lord has told you, “You are not to go back that way again.”
 17 He must not take many wives, or his heart will be led astray.
 He must not accumulate large amounts of silver and gold."
 Deuteronomy 17:14-17